cfengine/documentation/reference/functions/nth.markdown

 If an invalid position (below 0 or above the size of the list minus 1) or missing key is requested, this function does not return a valid value.

+This is a [collecting function][Functions#collecting functions] so it can accept many types of data parameters.

 `list_or_container` can be an slist or a data container.
 If it's a slist, the offset is simply the position in the list.
 If it's a data